Eloy Jiménez Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the eighth-best in the league.

-- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.66).
+- The Yankees' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to rank 17th in baseball in home runs allowed (68 total, 1.1 per game).

-- Schmidt (2-5) takes the mound for the Yankees in his 13th start of the season.
-He's put together a 5.01 ERA in 55 2/3 innings pitched, with 65 strikeouts.

-- The righty's last appearance came on Thursday against the Seattle Mariners, when he tossed 5 2/3 scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.